Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 - as palliative radiotherapy – to control symptoms and slow the spread of cancer in advanced cases

-- external radiotherapy – where a machine is used to beam high-energy waves at your rectum to kill cancerous cells
+- external radiotherapy – a machine is used to beam high-energy waves at your rectum to kill cancerous cells

 External radiotherapy is usually given daily, 5 days a week, with a break at the weekend.